haiku/website/content/guides/building/get-source-git.md

 ```

 <h5>Short commit comment</h5>

-<p>If your commit is very short, you can include it directly on the Git command line:</p>
+If your commit is very short, you can include it directly on the Git command line:

 ```sh
 git commit -a -m "WebPositive: Style cleanup, no functional change"